 From line 50 to line 88 we initialize the matrices that realize the two phases of the Kalman Filter.
 A matrix makes the “linear model” of the movements of the ball.
 For this example has been made the strong assumption that the ball moves in a linear way, which unfortunately is not true for most of the more complicated dynamic systems.
 H makes the measure.
 Q matrix is the matrix related to the “Process covariance“, a difficult name to define the noise of the system, that is the errors about the estimation of the state of the ball at each instant.

 Now its time to realize the tracking process in the “while” cycle.
-The variable “dT” takes the measure of the time elapsed from a phase to the next, the time is essential for the state estimation.
-If the ball has been detected before (found is TRUE) the tracking is active, from line 132 to line 156 we realize the “PRECITION” phase, thanks to the OpenCV function “predict“.
-From line 158 to line 208 the “classical” detection algorithm is applied: blurring, HSV conversion, morphological filtering, thresholding and dimensional filtering.
+The variable “dT” takes the measure of the time elapsed from one phase to the next, the time is essential for the state estimation.
+If the ball has been detected before (found is TRUE) the tracking is active, from line 132 to line 156 we realize the “PREDICTION” phase, thanks to the OpenCV function “predict”.
+From line 158 to line 208 the “classical” detection algorithm is applied: blurring, HSV conversion, morphological filtering, thresholding, and dimensional filtering.

 From line 231 to line 277 we realize the “UPDATE” of the state of the ball, using the information extracted with the detection, particularly from line 162 to line 266 the initial position and size of the ball are initialized with the first measure (found is FALSE).
 The variable “found” is used to indicate that the ball has been previously detected and the tracking is active.
 If we lose the ball for more than 10 consecutive frames “found” is set to FALSE and the tracking process is stopped and reinitialized if we detect the ball again next.